Munyorodee/Talent-Scouting_Management_System/README.md

 - [Acknowledgments](#acknowledgements)

 ## The Story
+This app was developed after we noted that many talented people in Zimbabwe end up not getting into prfessional football as a result of various challenges.
+These include economic hardships as well as marginalization.
+In response, we developed the web app to cater for such people especially those in rural areas and ghettos.

 Front End
 * ‎Using PHP · ‎PHP & Blade · ‎Livewire · ‎Using Vue / React